cehbrecht/woodpecker/CONTRIBUTING.md

 Aliases are additional suffix names.
 They resolve to the same id and do not change the prefix.

+Identifier defaults are derived automatically:

+- `prefix` defaults to the plugin/package namespace (core fixes use `woodpecker`)
+- `suffix` defaults to a snake_case value derived from the fix class name

+Both values can be set explicitly on the fix class to override these defaults.

 Fix classes declare identifiers as class attributes:

 ```python